Bingzw/GNN_learning/gcn_node_classification/README.md

 - data.val_mask and data.test_mask: These are Boolean tensors that indicate which nodes should be included in the validation and test sets, respectively.

+### PubMed Dataset
+The PubMed dataset is a citation network where nodes represent scientific papers and edges represent citation links between these papers.
+It's a popular benchmark dataset in the field of graph-based machine learning.
+Here's a breakdown of the data attributes:
+- data.x: This is a [19717, 500] dimensional tensor where 19717 is the number of nodes (papers) in the graph.
+Each row represents a paper and is a vector that indicates the presence of a word in the paper.
+500 refers to the number of unique words in the dictionary.
+Each paper is represented by a vector of length 500, where the value indicates the presence of a word.
+- data.edge_index: This is a [2, 88648] dimensional tensor where 88648 is the number of edges (citations).
+Each column in the tensor represents an edge.
+For example, if edge_index[:, i] = [src, dst], this means that src cites dst for the ith edge.
+- data.y: This is a tensor that contains the class labels of each paper.
+The PubMed dataset has 3 classes, representing different topics of the papers.
+- data.train_mask, data.val_mask, and data.test_mask: These are Boolean tensors that indicate which nodes (papers) should be included in the training, validation, and test sets, respectively

 ## Model Introduction
 We are applying a two GCN layers network on the 'Cora' dataset.
 In particular, a GCNConv layer is a fundamental building block of Graph Convolutional Networks, a type of neural network designed to work directly with graphs.
 The key idea behind GCNs is to generate a node's new feature